cs-105/R/README.md

 6. Run the Map.R file

 ## Data
-The project is grabbing weather data from [OpenWeatherMap](https://openweathermap.org/) in the form of JSON.
+The project is retrieving weather data from [OpenWeatherMap](https://openweathermap.org/) in the form of JSON.
 It uses some historical weather data to determine the probability of a fire starting, and current weather to incorperate wind and other enviornmental factors in the fire simulation.
 Approximate vegetation index received from [NASA](https://neo.gsfc.nasa.gov/view.php?datasetId=MOD_NDVI_M) in the form of a csv file.
 The project uses this to determine if there's enough fuel for a fire to burn in this area.